Near Gomer in Allen County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 1833 Gomer, Ohio (approx. 0.7 miles away); Snow Cruiser Crash Site (approx. 1.1 miles away); East Cemetery (approx. 5˝ miles away); Founders and Patriots of Allen County, Ohio (approx. 5.7 miles away); Allen County’s First Settlement (approx. 6.4 miles away); The Henry Boose Site (approx. 6.6 miles away); Fort Jennings (approx. 6.6 miles away); a different marker also named Fort Jennings (approx. 6.6 miles away).
 Touch for a list and map of all markers in Gomer.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 7, 2014, by Michael Baker of Lima, Ohio.
-This page has been viewed 472 times since then and 27 times this year.
+It was originally submitted on November 7, 2014, by Michael Baker of Lima, Ohio.
+This page has been viewed 507 times since then and 20 times this year.
 Photos: 1, 2. submitted on November 7, 2014, by Michael Baker of Lima, Ohio. • Al Wolf was the editor who published this page.